shyanyong/tp/docs/UserGuide.md

 ```
 untake 2 d/2
 ```
-Typing this command will update 2 doses from the second prescription as not consumed.
+By typing this, you will update 2 doses from the second prescription as not consumed.

-Using the same prescription list as shown in [take](#how-to-take-a-medication--take), you will get the following result:
+Using the same prescription list as shown in [take](#how-to-take-a-medication-take), you will get the following result:

 ![result for 'Example output of untake command'](images/ui/Ui-untake2.png)